KanchanaWijesooriya/Brain-Tumor-Classification-MRI/README.md

 ![asfaf](https://github.com/user-attachments/assets/c3ca18f3-361a-40e9-ac1b-80d1d79edc0c)

 Model giving false prediction images and sometimes false predictions, because it's not 100% accurate.
-But most of the time it giveing correct prediction or most closest predictions.
+But most of the time its giving correct prediction or most closest predictions.
+You can open.ipynb, delete existing model and tunning parameters and create better model according to your choice and use that model for getting predictions.

 ![Screenshot (235)](https://github.com/user-attachments/assets/d1fa4aa5-ab3b-4b02-919c-eb07e61b057a)